mmoren01/fake-space/README.md

 - Ready to start building the profile page
 - Added getServerSideProps to lay foundation for API calls later
 - Noticed I forgot a field for profileImage.
 Data model will need to be updated

+- Profile UI took a little longer than I wanted it to
+- Decided to move on to making the mock user query